 Data and presentation.
 This exercise uses data that can be retrieved from World Development Indicators, Global Financial Data, Global Insight and Mergent (you can also use other sources if you wish).
 The exercise also requires you to use Excel or a comparable charting programme.
 Document your data, including the sources and variable names, and explain all your computations.

-Questions (review the figure and turn to the next page)
+Review the figure below and turn to the questions on the next page.

-NOTE: Real series are computed by dividing the nominal series by the CPI.
+NOTE: 'Real' series are computed by dividing the nominal series by the CPI.

 SOURCE: The S&P total return index is from Global Financial Data (till 1969) spliced with data from Global Insight (1970 onward, series code: SP500TRI).
 The hourly wage rate is constructed by splicing the following series.
-Historical Statistics of the United States, Millennial Edition Online: Ba4290 (hourly wages in manufacturing, all trades, 1865-1889), Ba4299 (hourly earnings in manufacturing, all industries, 1890-1913), Ba4362 (weekly earnings of production workers in manufacturing, 1914-1918), Ba4361 (hourly earnings of production workers in manufacturing, 1919-1938); Global Insight: AHPMFNS (average hourly earnings of production workers in manufacturing, 1939-2011).
+Historical Statistics of the United States, Millennial Edition Online: Ba4290 (hourly wages in manufacturing, all trades, 1865-1889), Ba4299 (hourly earnings in manufacturing, all industries, 1890-1913), Ba4362 (weekly earnings of production workers in manufacturing, 1914-1918), Ba4361 (hourly earnings of production workers in manufacturing, 1919-1938); Global Insight: AHPMFNS (average hourly earnings of production workers in manufacturing, 1939-present).
 The CPI is from Global Financial Data (till 1946) spliced with Global Insight (1947 onward, series code: CPIU).